 Your doctor may recommend skin tests if he or she thinks a specific allergen is causing your asthma symptoms.
 Allergy skin tests are quick, fairly reliable, and cost-effective.
 Your doctor will have test results usually within an hour of the skin test.

-Warning: If you have poorly controlled asthma, reduced lung function, or are at a high risk for anaphylactic reaction to allergens, let your doctor know immediately as he or she may want to wait to perform skin tests.
+If you have poorly controlled asthma, trouble breathing, or a high risk of anaphylactic reactions, your doctor may wait to do skin tests.

 Ask your doctor if you need to do anything before the test.
 For example, you should stop taking antihistamines before you get an allergy test.
 Your doctor may have other specific instructions, too.